unageek/inari/src/_docs/intro.md

 # Introduction to interval arithmetic

-## Cumulative effect of cancellation
+## Cumulative effect of numerical errors

 Consider the following sequence: